 In some cases, you may access retirement funds while still at work.
-All employees 59½ and older may take an in-service distribution from money in their supplemental accounts.
-From all other matched and employer funds, faculty may take an in-service withdrawal if over age 59½ and either not tenured or entered into a phased retirement agreement.
-Staff may take one if over age 59½.
+Effective March 1, 2021, all employees age 59½ and older may take an in-service distribution from money in their 403(b) match and supplemental accounts, as well as 401(a) USC accounts (subject to investment contract restrictions).
+Prior to March 1, 2021, tenured faculty were limited to distributions from their supplemental accounts only unless they entered into a phased retirement agreement.
 All withdrawals are subject to taxes and will be reported as income to the IRS.

 - Eligible participants are permitted to have one outstanding loan at a time but there is no limit on the number of loans a participant may initiate.
 A participant who has account balances in both the USC Retirement Savings Program and the Keck Medicine of USC 401(k) Plan may take a loan from each, providing otherwise eligible.